adamsilver/fdpb/checkout.md

 ![Local Image](./images/Progress_indicators_1.png)

 This scales well, is simple and doesn't suffer from many of the problems discussed already.

-## Revealing a billing address if different from delivery TODO

-Checkbox is okay because its for UI state as well as value.

-Can talk about specifying delivery address first or payment address first.
-Either way an address is necessary.

-Can always use a smart default, so default it to checked on the payment page.

 ## Smart defaults and one click TODO